prakashsalapu/100-days-of-devops/04-User-Management/README1.md

 # Day 4 – Linux Deep Dive 🐧🔥

-Welcome to **Day 4 of #100DaysOfDevOps Challenge**! 🚀
-Today was a **super productive day** — I spent hours getting hands-on with Linux and exploring real-world concepts that every DevOps engineer must know.

-Let's dive into what I learned 👇

 ## 🧑‍💻 User Management
 Linux is a multi-user system, so understanding user management is key for security and automation.